-199. Bath City Football Club, who own Twerton Park football stadium is in the middle of a Community Buyout process, the outcome of which will not be known until well into 2016.
-Previously it has stated that the site will be available for redevelopment during the Plan period that it intended to leave Twerton Park and sell it or facilitate a land swap elsewhere in B&NES on which it can build a new facility.
-In addition to the football club the adjacent car park is also used for the weekly Twerton Market.
-The site may therefore be available for redevelopment as part of a residential/mixed-use scheme during the Plan period.
-Any scheme should preferably benefit or at least not adversely affect the local centre at Twerton.
-There is considerable uncertainty and the Council does not currently 'budget' for any development occurring here.
-A site allocation is made so that there is no site specific gap should the site become available.
-The site lies on the south side of the River Avon at the bottom of the steep 45-degree, north-facing river valley slope which descents along the adjacent Innox Park.
+199. The site lies on the south side of the River Avon at the bottom of the steep 45degree, north-facing river valley slope which descents along the adjacent Innox Park.
 The site is currently occupied by the Twerton Park Football Ground building with ground floor takeaway stands, merchandise shops, and other retail uses forming the north boundary around the building.
 The Football Ground building is poorly maintained and old-fashioned, cladded with corrugated metal which is in disrepair.
 Immediately adjacent to the north edge of the site are shops which front onto Twerton High Street.
 The High Street has a mix of uses including a number of convenience stores, a pub, pharmacy, cafes, restaurants, takeaways, barbershops, a community centre and a church.
 To the north of the High Street is a rail route, Lower Bristol Road (A36), followed by the River Avon.
 To the south-east of the site is Innox Park, a public recreation ground with Bloomfield Road allotments.
 To the east and west of the site are residential streets comprised with both terraced and semi-detached housing.

-199a.The predominant building height of the established built form in the surrounding area, both modern and historic, is between two and three storeys.
+199a.
+The predominant building height of the established built form in the surrounding area, both modern and historic, is between two and three storeys.
 Mature tree planting to the west of the Dominion Road/High Street junction adds significantly to the character and appearance of the public realm and should be protected.
 Rose Cottage to the north, The Old Crown Public House and Numbers 22, 23, 132 and 133 High Street to the north-east, and Clyde House to the north-west of the site, are all Grade II Listed Buildings.

-- 200. That the Club maintains its presence on its current site whilst being able to pursue the partial redevelopment of its land holdings.
-This could include the redevelopment of the stands to the north of the pitch, to include retail, commercial space and of housing, as well as facilities for the football club as required, or simply a partial development of part of the car parking area.
-There has been a longstanding aspiration to enable a mixed use development on this site that supports the retention and regeneration of Bath City Football Club and its facilities, whilst providing uses that support the High Street and meet an identified community need, including housing. - 200a.
+- 200. There has been a longstanding aspiration to enable a mixed use development on this site that supports the retention and regeneration of Bath City Football Club and its facilities, whilst providing uses that support the High Street and meet an identified community need, including housing. - 200a.
 To deliver a viable scheme that generates sufficient funds to enable the Football Club to implement their proposed enhancements, viability assessment suggests that residential accommodation that delivers small units and therefore, higher values is needed.
 As such the allocation policy therefore allows for a mix of residential accommodation, potentially including co-living (sui generis), but excluding purpose built student accommodation.

-POLICY SB14 TWERTON PARK
+POLICY SB14: TWERTON PARK